chris-caballero/Bash-Shell-Project/README.md

 	(3) Background processes can report right when your command prompt is trying to load and it will sort of eat the text printed out.
 I think it might be that stdout wasn't flushing, but I'm not sure.
 	(4) Niche scenarios may cause seg fault because I am handling the memory assuming that certain conditions are met.

-## Considerations:
-	(1) There should be consideration made that our team member dropped out of the assignment last minute and produced no work.
-	(2) As above, I implemented two of the extra credits.
-The shell-ception can be directly tested, and the infinite pipes is documented in shell.c's chain_pipes(...) and link_commands(...).